🔢 Maths Revision

 4. Heuristics & Problem Solving

 Heuristics are systematic methods used to solve challenging word problems.
-When standard operations are not enough, students must deploy one of these strategies:
+When standard operations are not enough, students must deploy one of these strategies.
+For a complete walkthrough of exam-tested heuristics, check our PSLE Maths Heuristics: Step-by-Step Guide:

 1. Working Backwards: Use this when the final value is known and you need to find the starting value by reversing every operation step-by-step.